Human Capital

 ・Establishing an Appropriate Working Environment

-Konica Minolta aims to create a safe and healthy workplace environment where employees can work with peace of mind.
-The Company also works to manage working hours appropriately, including curbing long working hours.
-To prevent health problems caused by overwork, Konica Minolta implements measures such as conducting health checkups by industrial physicians for employees who have worked a certain amount of overtime, and the Company strives to create a comfortable working environment that considers work-life balance.
+To prevent overwork, Konica Minolta thoroughly manages working hours appropriately and implements measures such as conducting health checkups by industrial physicians for employees who have worked a certain amount of overtime.
+In addition, Konica Minolta strives to create a supportive working environment that considers work-life balance. - Ensuring Occupational Safety and Health

 ・Building Constructive Labor-Management Relations